Jason Heyward Preview, Player Props: Dodgers vs. Nationals

-The Los Angeles Dodgers, including Jason Heyward and his .828 slugging percentage over his past 10 games, battle starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (.400 batting average in his past 10 games), take on starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-In his previous game, he hit a home run while going 3-for-4 against the Marlins.
+In his previous game he had a hitless performance (0-for-3) against the Nationals.

 Jason Heyward Game Info & Props vs. the Nationals